nandorojo/doorman-examples/add-user-to-db/readme.md

 To **deploy this in your own app**, you'll need to 1) [create a project](https://app.doorman.cool) on Doorman's dashboard, and 2) follow the Doorman [setup guide](https://docs.doorman.cool/introduction/getting-started).

-After that, replace the `publicProjectId` in `src/App.tsx` with yours.
-Also, replace the `firebase.initializeApp()` argument with your firebase config in the same file.
+After that, replace the `publicProjectId` in `src/AuthLogic.tsx` with yours.
+Also, replace the `firebase.initializeApp()` argument with your firebase config in `App.tsx`.

 ---